awsdocs/amazon-aurora-user-guide/doc_source/postgresql-s3-export.md

 SELECT * from aws_s3.query_export_to_s3('select * from basic_test', :'s3_uri_1', options :='format binary, encoding WIN1253');
 ```

-### Troubleshooting access to Amazon S3<a name="postgresql-s3-export-troubleshoot"></a>
+## Troubleshooting access to Amazon S3<a name="postgresql-s3-export-troubleshoot"></a>

-If you encounter connection problems when attempting to export data to Amazon S3, see the following for recommendations:
+If you encounter connection problems when attempting to export data to Amazon S3, first confirm that the outbound access rules for the VPC security group associated with your DB instance permit network connectivity\.
+Specifically, they must allow access to port 443 for SSL connections\.
+For more information, see [Provide access to the DB cluster in the VPC by creating a security group](CHAP_SettingUp_Aurora.md#CHAP_SettingUp_Aurora.SecurityGroup)\.

+See also the following for recommendations:
 + [Troubleshooting Amazon Aurora identity and access](security_iam_troubleshoot.md)
 + [Troubleshooting Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/troubleshooting.html) in the *Amazon Simple Storage Service Developer Guide\.*
 + [Troubleshooting Amazon S3 and IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_iam-s3.html) in the* IAM User Guide\.*